Benefits of childcare for your toddler

 Childminders in England are registered with Ofsted or a childminding agency, just like schools and nurseries.
 Only childminders with a “good” or “outstanding” Ofsted rating can offer funded 2-year-old places in England.
 In Wales childminders are registered with CIW.
 They have checks to ensure their suitability (DBS checks) and are insured.
 They have lots of professional training and know about keeping children safe.
 They also do regular risk assessments.
 But even with all this in place, you still need to be able to trust your childminder, so ask as many questions you like and tell them what you’re worried about.
 Chances are they’ll have heard it before and will be able to put your mind at ease.

 Children learn a lot

 Two year olds’ brains are developing quickly.
 They pick up everything around them - what to say and how to behave.
-They are active too and learn new things from trying them out.
-They learn a lot from playing and childminders are trained to make sure the activities they do make the most of this.
+They learn a lot from actively playing and childminders are trained to make sure the activities they do make the most of this.

 They make friends

 They might not make friends straightaway, as 2-year-olds often play next to each other, rather than with another child, but getting used to the other children will help when they go to school.
 Childminders look after small groups of children of different ages, so they can get to know each other well, and it sometimes feels like a big family.
 They will also learn social skills such as sharing and taking the feelings of other children into account.

 Structure and routine

 Sounds boring, but young children love routine and some structure in their day.
 Knowing what to expect helps them feel safe and secure.
 This can be taking the older children to school at the same time each day, or stopping in the park on the way home, when to sit down for a meal, or listen to a story.